Cyclone Emma (2006): Preparations and impact

 In the Murchison region, rainfall exceeding 100 mm brought the worst floods in decades, inundating numerous farms and causing substantial agricultural losses.
 Two weeks after the storm passed, the mouth of the Murchison River was closed after a ship became stranded in the swollen river.
 By 14 March, the river had broadened to roughly 20 km in places normally 500 m in width.
 These values marked the largest flood ever recorded in the river's history.
 Officials distributed sandbags to build temporary levee to protect low-lying areas.
 The largest operation took place at Kalbarri, near the mouth of the river, where 60 firefighters and 18 volunteers worked to put up 9,000 sandbags.
 The Billabalong and Twinpeaks stations were also isolated from surrounding areas after the Murchison River inundated the area.
 Several stations in the area remained under water for over a month and farmers requested urgent assistance from the government to help alleviate losses.
 Initial damage from the storm was placed at A$1 million ($706,580 USD).

 Flood waters from the Murchison River finally began to recede on 17 March; however, it took several weeks for the river to return to its normal level.
 Although Emma had only minor effects in Carnarvon, the town enacted a A$14 million (US$10 million) flood protection plan in the wake of the storm.
 The plan would lead to the construction of new levees in areas surrounding the town and keep flood waters within Nicol Bay Flats.
 Additionally, four sections of the North West Coastal Highway were set to be upgraded for similar reasons.
 Due to the combined effects of Cyclones Clare, Darryl, Jim, Emma, Kate and Glenda, gold production in Australia fell by 8 percent, resulting in earnings losses of A$130 million.

+In January 2006, the town of Lake Grace in the south of the state was flooded by Cyclone Clare, receiving 230 mm of rainfall.
+It was declared a disaster zone by the State Government.
+Just over two weeks later, the town received another 30 mm of rain from Cyclone Emma.
+Large pumps were brought in to help dry out flooded roads, and the main highway to Perth was reopened six weeks later.